-(This page is a continuation of 'Do Bumblebees Make Honey?’ which you can go to by clicking here).
+(This page is a continuation of 'Do Bumble Bees Make Honey').

 Bumble bees gather nectar and store it for a short time.
 No, this is vital food needed by bumble bees for rearing their colony, and is crucial for their survival.
-The small amount of nectar that is gathered and placed in little wax nectar pots made by bumblebees would not be worthwhile for humans to harvest, because there is so little of it, and to attempt to do so would:
+The small amount of nectar that is gathered and placed in little wax nectar pots made by bumble bees would not be worthwhile for humans to harvest, because there is so little of it, and to attempt to do so would:

 Put another way, it a worker honey bee will only make one twelfth of a teaspoon of honey in her lifetime.
 However, there are potentially thousands and thousands of bees in a colony together, each making this amount.

-However, some animal predators will happily raid a bumblebee nest for the nectar, the nectar pots, larvae and all.
+However, some animal predators will happily raid a bumble bee nest for the nectar, the nectar pots, larvae and all.
 This is the natural way of things, and although I love bees I recognise that other these creatures only take what they need to survive themselves.
 Humans do not need to raid bumble bee nests.